Agent Coordination

 Message-Listener Pattern

-For async message handling, spawn a background sub-agent that listens for incoming messages and notifies the main agent when they arrive.
+For async message handling, spawn a background sub-agent to wait for incoming messages and notify the main agent when they arrive.

 How It Works